djotaku/adventofcode/2016/Day_07/README.md

 ### Generic
 - used the awesome regex101.com to figure out the regex expressions for the rules
 ### Python
+- re.finditer to get all your matches.
+Had to use this instead of findall because I was using parenthesis to do duplicates and that makes findall not work intuitively for the entire match.
+- using re.split to get everything that DOESN'T match the regex!
 ### Ruby

 ### Perl